Part of the Edwin Way Teale Lecture Series

 Lecture Series on Nature and the Environment

-The Teale Series at UConn continues online this year, with the next virtual lecture to be streamed live on Thursday, February 11 at 4:00pm EST.
+Please join us for the next virtual Teale lecture to be streamed live on Thursday, April 8 at 4:30pm EST.

-Introducing and moderating the program discussion online will be University of Connecticut hosts Gene Likens and Michael Willig.
-Gene E. Likens is Special Advisor to the President on Environmental Affairs and a Distinguished Research Professor at UConn, and the Founding Director and President Emeritus of the Cary Institute of Ecosystem Studies.
+Introducing and moderating the program discussion online will be University of Connecticut hosts Carol Atkinson-Palombo and Michael Willig.
+Carol Atkinson-Palombo is an Associate Professor in the Department of Geography, Director of the Environmental Studies Program at UConn, and Chair of the University Senate.
 Distinguished Professor Michael Willig is the Executive Director of the Institute of the Environment and Director of the Center for Environmental Science and Engineering at UConn.

 If you are an individual needing an accommodation to access or participate, please contact CSMNHinfo@uconn.edu.